-The titanium posts used in mini implants are about half of the diameter of those used for traditional implants.
-Unlike traditional implants, there's no waiting period before you can receive your dental restoration in our Mississauga office.
+The titanium posts used in mini implants are about half the diameter of those used for traditional implants.
+Unlike traditional implants, there's no required waiting period before you can receive your dental restoration.
 Mini-implants offer a shorter recovery period and are less expensive than traditional implants.

 Traditional implants won't work if your jawbone is too shallow.
 Adding bone grafts can improve depth, but the procedure adds additional time to the implant process.
 Because mini implants are smaller, they can be used for shallow jawbones and don't require grafting first.

-Mini-implants also improve denture stability.
-Implant-supported dentures are designed to snap on to the heads of the implants, providing a secure foundation for your new teeth.
-As few as four mini-implants can support an entire upper or lower denture.
+Mini implants can also improve denture stability.
+Implant-supported dentures are designed to snap onto the heads of the implants, providing a secure foundation for your new teeth.
+As few as four mini implants can support an entire upper or lower denture.